• Skip to primary navigation

 The total cooking time is approximately 20 minutes.

-Roasted sweet spicy Brussels sprouts in bowl.
+Sweet spicy roasted Brussels sprouts with sesame seeds in white bowl.

 What To Serve With Asian Roasted Brussels Sprouts